-The Rise of Federated Learning
+The Rise of Federated Learning: Top 5 Federated Learning Startups

-Head of Marketing
+Marketing

 Machine learning has made huge strides in recent years, allowing organizations to train models that can recognize patterns in vast amounts of data that, until now, have been difficult to navigate.
-But, as the amount of data grows, so does the challenge of processing it; federated learning is a decentralized approach to machine learning that aims to help solve this problem.

-For federated learning to be adopted, data custodians must make data available without sharing that data or moving it to a central location.
 In doing so, they can allow data scientists and machine learning engineers to run advanced analytics and train models in a federated (ie. distributed) manner.

 Thanks to technological advances, large corporations and startups alike are working to make federated learning ubiquitous so that companies – and consumers too – can benefit.